hollacs/oo_amxx/HOOK.md

 # OO Hook
-In the last commit version, now you can hook all the oo methods that was created by plugin
+In the last commit version, now you can hook all the oo methods that created by plugin

 **Please note that this is still under testing**